cahya-wirawan/google-spell-checker/README.md

 # Google Spell Checker

-It is a simple Spell Checker using Google Search Engine.
+It is a simple multilingual Spell Checker using Google Text Completion.

 ## Usage